 D

-Born in 1810 in Dublin to an Irish mother and a Basque father (or more precisely a Souletin), Antoine d'Abbadie asserts himself as an ardent defender of his language and culture.
+Born in 1810 in Dublin to an Irish mother and a Basque father (or more precisely a Souletin), Antoine d'Abbadie asserts himself as an ardent defender of the Basque language and culture.

 In 1836, together with Augustin Xaho, he published Grammar Studies on the Basque Language, before creating, a few years later, in Urrugne, the Basque festivals.
-His investment in the Basque people is such that, at his death, he was given the name "Euskaldunen Aïta".
+His investment in the Basque people culture is such that, at the end of his life, he was given the name "Euskaldunen Aïta" (Father of the Basque people).

 Scientist with a passion for travel

-Although a fervent Christian, Antoine d'Abbadie remains an extraordinary scholar, passionate about geography, astronomy and oriental culture.
+Although a fervent Christian, Antoine d'Abbadie stands out as an extraordinary scholarscientist, passionate about geography, astronomy and foreign cultures.

-A great traveler, he made the first cartography of Ethiopia after a stay of eleven years in this country.
-Geodesian and astronomer, he was interested, for example, in the problems of vertical variation, micro-seismicity, sources of the Nile or celestial mapping.
+A great traveller, he drew the first cartography of Ethiopia after an eleven-year stay in the country.
+A geodesist and astronomer, he took interest, in such things as the matters of vertical variations, micro-seismicity, the sources of the Nile and celestial mapping.

-Elected member of the Academy of Sciences in 1867, he was its president in 1892.
+Elected member of the Academy of Sciences in 1867, he became its president in 1892.

-Its castle houses an astronomical observatory, which operated until 1979.
-On his death in 1897, Antoine d'Abbadie bequeathed his castle to the Academy of Sciences.
-She still owns it today.
+The castle houses an astronomical observatory, which operated until 1975.
+Before his death in 1897, Antoine d'Abbadie bequeathed his castle to the Academy of sciences.

 Webcam